crwolff/scantailor-pdf/packaging/windows/readme.en.txt

    selected automatically.

    Now do Build -> Build Solution.

+	For MinGW:

+	Run your native build tool in the build-deps folder from the command line:

+	mingw32-make -j5

+	(-j specifies the number of parallel processes to use).

    Make sure the building process finishes without errors.
 Warnings may be ignored.